Descending into the depths

 end

-local stairRoom = availableRooms[rng:getUniformInt(1, #availableRooms)]
+local stairRoom = availableRooms[rng:random(1, #availableRooms)]

 local corners = stairRoom:toCorners()

-local randCorner = corners[rng:getUniformInt(1, #corners)]
+local randCorner = corners[rng:random(1, #corners)]

 builder:addActor(prism.actors.Stairs(), randCorner.x, randCorner.y)